- Small, light and comfortable design

 If you can live without the navigation features you get on the Pacer Pro, the core experience you get on the Pacer is very similar based on our testing.

 Polar Pacer: Fitness and sleep tracking

-Step tracking compared: Polar Pacer (left), Oura Ring 3 (centre) and Garmin (right)
+Step tracking compared: Polar Pacer (left), Oura Ring 3 (center) and Garmin (right)

-It feels like different story when you get in bed and start tracking your sleep time.
-It offers some pretty typical things like capturing sleep duration and breaking down sleep stages including that all important REM sleep stage.
-You'll also get sleep scores and then there's Polar's Nightly Recharge measurements.
+It feels like a different story when you get in bed and start tracking your sleep time.
+It offers some pretty typical things like capturing sleep duration and breaking down sleep stages including that all-important REM sleep stage.
+You'll also get sleep scores and then there are Polar's Nightly Recharge measurements.

 Sleep data compared: Polar Pacer (left) and Oura Ring 3 (right)

 This takes heart rate variability measurements during sleep and also looks at general heart rate data and breathing rate captured by Polar's optical sensor setup then matches that up with the other sleep data it records.